 - We’ve added on a huge range of appliances and technology to our kitchens.

 So that’s what we’ve got to design our kitchen around.

-Designing a layout around your needs
+How do you design a layout based around your needs?

 - The clean-up zone involves the sink, the dishwasher and the garbage disposal system.
 Keep them within reach of each other.

 - The cooktop should not be too far from the sink either as you don’t want to carry dirty, heavy pans too far to wash.

 - If there’s often a couple of cooks in the kitchen, add in more bench space.

 - If you want the kids to hang out with you while you cook, but don’t want them crowding you – put in space for them on the fringe of the kitchen – either on a large island or alongside the kitchen.
 Make sure the island overhang allows them to sit comfortably.
 That’s a great spot for the technology (a charging hub) too.